Ivan Rybkin: Speaker of Russian State Duma

-Presidential candidate and kidnapping
+Presidential campaign and alleged kidnapping

 In 2004, Rybkin was nominated by Berezovsky's Liberal Party for the Russian presidential elections.
 During the campaign, on 2 February 2004, he accused incumbent President Vladimir Putin of organizing terrorist acts in Russia in 1999 and of being involved in shady business activities with Yury Kovalchuk, Mikhail Kovalchuk, Gennady Timchenko, KiNEx and the Russia Bank, which allegedly swallowed up a vast share of the nation's financial flows.

 Rybkin's candidacy aligned itself strongly with Berezovsky's politics.
 While it was believed that Rybkin would, even optimistically, be unable to receive more than 2% of the vote, it was also believed that he might receive a sizable enough amount of funding from Berezovsky that he could orchestrate a significant amount of anti-Putin campaigning in advance of the election.

 Many Russians had reported themselves to be too unfamiliar with Rybkin to have an opinion on him.